- Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.

 Kennel Cough in Puppies

 Puppies are more susceptible to kennel cough than adult dogs because their immune systems are not yet mature enough to fight off all infections.
-For this reason, vaccination is critical to your puppy and all veterinary recommendations must be followed.
+For this reason, follow all vaccination protocols and veterinary recommendations for your puppy.
 Any puppy showing symptoms of kennel cough needs veterinary care right away.

 Some of the pathogens associated with kennel cough are particularly bad for puppies.
 For example, the canine parainfluenza virus (CPiV) can cause neurologic disease (disease in the brain and spinal cord).
 In general, puppies are more likely to develop more serious diseases, such as pneumonia (lung infection), than adult dogs.
 At least 50 percent of young dogs with pneumonia have Bordetella (1).